 Overview

 The Master of Science in Accountancy (MSA) and Master of Science in Taxation (MST) programs are similar in that they offer an opportunity to concentrate in accounting, but they differ in degree of specialization and career path orientation.
-The MSA offers two separate tracks in assurance and corporate accounting while the MST is designed for students interested in careers in taxation.
+The MSA is ideal for preparing students for a career in public accounting, corporate accounting or consulting, while the MST is designed for students interested in careers in taxation.
 In addition to the traditional one year of full-time study beyond the Bachelor’s level, the MSA and the MST programs are offered as accelerated programs for University of Miami undergraduates.

 Scholarships

-University of Miami Herbert School of Business - Alumni Association Endowed Accounting Scholarships are available for students pursuing Graduate Studies in Accounting.
+University of Miami Herbert Business School - Alumni Association Endowed Accounting Scholarships are available for students pursuing Graduate Studies in Accounting.
 Various other scholarships and assistantships may be available.

 Core Accounting Program